 In the ordinary course of business, Raytheon Technologies participates in certain trade associations.
 Membership in trade associations can provide a number of benefits including: facilitating the Company's ability to stay abreast of technical issues and emerging industry standards; providing educational opportunities for employees; reporting on trends relevant to the Company’s business; and engaging in public advocacy and education on behalf of the membership.
 Some trade associations utilize a portion of membership dues for non-deductible lobbying regarding issues of common concern to members.
 Under IRC Section 6033(e)(1), trade associations are required to inform contributors of the portion of annual dues, if any, attributable to lobbying expenses.

-UTC and RTN payments to associations
+UTC, RTN and RTX payments to associations

 Raytheon Technologies responsibly and lawfully engages in the legislative process to communicate its views on legislative and regulatory matters affecting the Company's business and its various constituencies.

 Raytheon Technologies has in place policies and governance processes related to its lobbying activities (Lobbying-Related Policies) to ensure: